-It is National Grid’s role to connect these new electricity generators to our network so that we can all benefit from the energy they produce.
+It is our role to connect these new electricity generators to our network so that we can all benefit from the energy they produce.
 To do so, we need to provide additional electricity capacity in the South West to make sure these new connections are safe and reliable.

 We believe the best way to provide this additional capacity is to remove the existing 132,000 volt overhead electricity line owned by Western Power Distribution, and build a new 400,000 volt connection between Bridgwater and Seabank.